Looking for inspiration of how to spend your free time in Wolverhampton, Walsall, and Telford? Look no further.

 Are you a culture vulture?

-Catch everything from Superslam Wrestling to the Bon Jovi Experience, as well as touring theatre and the latest laughs from popular acts like Ross Noble and Josh Widdicombe at The Place.
+Catch everything from Superslam Wrestling to the Bon Jovi Experience, as well as touring theatre and the latest laughs from popular acts like Ross Noble and Josh Widdicombe at Telford Theatre.

 Laughter is the best medicine

-If concentrating on your studies leaves you in need of a good laugh, why not head to the Forest Arts Centre?
+If concentrating on your studies leaves you in need of a good laugh, why not head to the Walsall Arena and Arts Centre?
 Only 15 minutes’ drive from campus, you needn’t break the bank for a taxi and night of entertainment from comedians including the likes of Ed Byrne and Milton Jones.

-If you can’t resist a tribute act, like to get dressed up, or perhaps like to hear from some inspiring names from the sporting world like Graeme Souness or Phil ‘The Power’ Taylor, head down to Walsall Football Club The Venue to experience some of the eclectic entertainment on offer.
+If you can’t resist a tribute act, like to get dressed up, or perhaps like to hear from some inspiring names from the sporting world like Graeme Souness or Phil ‘The Power’ Taylor, head down to Walsall FC - The Venue to experience some of the eclectic entertainment on offer.

 Bring out the popcorn!

-If you prefer comedy or live shows, The Place Telford theatre offers non-stop fun, music, and entertainment throughout the year.
+If you prefer comedy or live shows, Telford Theatre theatre offers non-stop fun, music, and entertainment throughout the year.

 If you’ve always wanted to get running, or have signed up to a Couch to 5k, then your local park is a great place to start.
-Parkrun are nationwide on Saturdays at 9am, head to Wolverhampton’s West Park, Walsall Arboretum, or Telford Town Park, and join the fun.
+Parkrun are nationwide on Saturdays at 9am, head to Wolverhampton’s West Park, Walsall Arboretum's parkrun event, or Telford Town Park's parkrun, and join the fun.

 Many swimming pools and leisure facilities were closed during the Covid-19 pandemic or lockdown.
 Check the venue’s website or call them to ensure they’re open.